What is chronic bronchitis?

 Cigarette smoking is the main cause of chronic bronchitis.
-When tobacco smoke is breathed into the lungs, it irritates the bronchial tubes.
-People who have been exposed for a long time to things that irritate their lungs, like chemical fumes, dust, and other substances, also can get chronic bronchitis.
+When tobacco smoke is breathed into the lungs, it irritates the airways and causes mucus production.
+Sometimes people who don't smoke get chronic bronchitis.
+People who have been exposed for a long time to things that irritate their lungs, like chemical fumes, dust and other substances, can also get chronic bronchitis.

-How does my doctor know I have chronic bronchitis?
+What tests might be done if my doctor thinks I have chronic bronchitis?

-Your doctor may want you to have a test to find out if your lungs are damaged.
-In this test, you will breathe into a machine that measures the amount of air in your lungs.
-You also may need to have blood tests and a chest x-ray.
+If your doctor thinks you have chronic bronchitis, you may be tested to find out if your lungs are damaged.
+You might have a pulmonary function test to see how well your lungs are working: you breathe into a machine that measures the amount of air in your lungs.
+Your doctor may also order blood tests and a chest x-ray.

-What can help my breathing and keep me from coughing?
+What can be done to improve my breathing and reduce my coughing?

-If you smoke, the most important thing you can do is stop.
-Your doctor can help you do this.
-The more cigarette smoke you breathe, the more it damages your lungs.
-If you stop smoking, you will breathe better, and your lungs will start to heal.
-You also will reduce your chance of getting lung cancer.
+If you smoke, the most important thing you can do is to stop smoking.
+The more smoke you breathe into your lungs, the more lung damage you'll have.
+Ask your doctor to help you stop smoking.
+If you stop smoking, you'll breath better and your lungs will begin to heal.
+You'll also have less chance of getting lung cancer.

-Try not to use other things that can irritate your lungs, such as hairspray, spray deodorant, and spray paint.
-Try not to breathe dust or chemical fumes.
-Wear a mask over your nose and mouth if you are working with paint, paint remover, varnish, or anything else with strong fumes.
+It's important to try to avoid other things that can irritate your lungs.
+It's best if you don't breathe in aerosol products, like hairspray, spray deodorant and spray paint.
+Also avoid breathing in dust or chemical fumes.
+To protect your lungs, wear a filtering mask over your nose and mouth if you are using something that can irritate your lungs, such as paint remover, varnish, paint or anything else with strong fumes.

 Can medicine treat chronic bronchitis?

-In general, antibiotics do not help chronic bronchitis.
-But, you may need antibiotics if you also get a lung infection.
-If you have a lung infection, you may cough up a lot of mucus.
-The mucus might be yellow or dark green.
+In general, antibiotics don't help chronic bronchitis.
+But antibiotics may be helpful if you get a lung infection along with your chronic bronchitis.
+If you have a lung infection, the amount of mucus you cough up may increase.
+This mucus might be yellow or dark green.
 You also may have a fever.
 Your shortness of breath might get worse.

 Because chronic bronchitis increases your risk of getting lung infections, be sure to get a flu shot every year.
-You also should get a shot to protect you against pneumonia.
+Also, get a pneumococcal vaccination to protect yourself against pneumonia.

 What about oxygen therapy?

-Because of the damage caused by chronic bronchitis, your lungs may not be able to get enough oxygen into your body.
-Your doctor may prescribe oxygen therapy if your chronic bronchitis is very bad and medicine does not help you.
-If your doctor prescribes oxygen therapy, be sure to use it during the day and at night.
-Oxygen therapy can help you breathe better and live longer.
+Because of the damage from chronic bronchitis, your lungs may not be able to get enough oxygen into your body.
+Your doctor may prescribe oxygen if your chronic bronchitis is severe and medicine doesn't help you feel better.
+If your doctor prescribes oxygen for you, be sure to use it day and night to get the most benefit from it.
+Oxygen can help you breathe better and live longer.

-What else can I do to help my lungs?
+Can I do anything else to help my lungs?

+Yes.
 Exercising regularly can strengthen the muscles that help you breathe.
 Try to exercise at least three times a week.
-Start by exercising slowly for just a little while.
-Try to exercise a little more and a little faster each day.
-You might start by walking slowly for 15 minutes three times a week.
-As you get in better shape, you can walk faster.
-After a while, you can walk for 20 minutes, then 25 minutes, then 30 minutes at a time.
+Start by exercising slowly and for just a little while.
+Then slowly increase the amount of time you exercise each day and how fast you exercise.
+For example, you might begin exercising by walking slowly for 15 minutes three times a week.
+Then, as you get in better shape, you can increase your walking speed.
+You can also increase the length of time you walk to 20 minutes, then 25 minutes, then 30 minutes.

-Ask your doctor about an exercise program called pulmonary rehabilitation.
-This program often is given by a health care worker who specializes in lung treatments.
-Your doctor may refer you to a program at your local hospital.
+You could ask your doctor about an exercise program called pulmonary rehabilitation to help you improve your breathing.
+Pulmonary rehabilitation is often given by a respiratory therapist (a health care professional who knows about lung treatments).
+Your doctor may refer you to the pulmonary rehabilitation program at your local hospital.

-A breathing method called “pursed-lip breathing” may help you.
-Take a deep breath, then breathe out slowly through your mouth while you hold your lips as if you are going to kiss someone.
-Pursed-lip breathing slows down the fast breathing that can happen with chronic bronchitis.
+A breathing method called “pursed-lip breathing” may help you: take a deep breath and then breathe out slowly through your mouth while you hold your lips as if you're going to kiss someone.
+Pursed-lip breathing slows down the fast breathing that goes with chronic bronchitis.
 It may help you feel better.